SF2 Concatenation Editors and Principal Team Members

 Paul Brazier was a typesetter and layout editor by profession.
 In SF circles he was known for his mid-1990s semi-prozine SF Nexus and his work on the SF literary zine Interzone (which subsequently subsumed Nexus).
 With regards to SF² Concatenation he not only worked on the 1993 paper edition but excelled himself on the 1994 tri-lingual edition for which he created a special font to address eastern European characters (as then none were available from downloading from the then barely existent internet).
 His final issue of SF² Concatenation was the 1997 final paper edition which was produced both in English and Romanian versions.
 Paul sadly died in 2016.

 Harry Nadler was a cinema manager before becoming a print manager and then a computer games design manager, who grew up and worked for much of his life with his friend from his school years Charles Partington.
 Much of his life he was a member of MaD SF (Manchester & District).
 From 1957 through to the 1970s, he, Charles Partington (see below) and Tony Edwards were members of the Delta SF group that made SF documentaries and short films.
 Harry, Charles and Tony also produced the fanzine Alien between 1963 and 1965 with the last three issues morphed into a semi-prozine called Alien Worlds.
 With Charles, Harry organised three UK national Eastercons before (with others) moving on in 1990 to found and run a series of 13 hugely successful Festival of Fantastic Films.
 These were small but attracted attention from many countries including from as far away as the US and Japan.
 Harry was inducted into the Knights of St Fantony at Britain's second Worldcon, Loncon 2, in 1965.
 With Charles, he provided rough-and-ready printing of the first edition (1987) of SF² Concatenation free of charge.
 Also, as Fantastic Film Fest organiser, he welcomed Romanian SF personalities Antuza Genescu and Cristian Lazarescu to a Festival (see the reports Made in England and Antuza's UK Visit Report).
 Harry was a tremendous friend of SF² Concatenation.
 In addition to helping produce its first edition, he also supported Charles (see Charles Partington below) in providing some publications for the 1980s BECCON run of SF conventions that culminated with BECCON '87 (that year's Eastercon) at which SF² Concatenation was launched and for which Charles and Harry's Manchester Print Centre produced the full colour covered programme book: BECCON '87 was the first Eastercon to have a programme book with a colour cover!
 Unfortunately, Harry suddenly died in March 2002 having started work on the 13th Fest.
 Harry was a true 'Secret Master of Fandom' (SMOF).
 'Secret' because, not only was he a quiet soul, you had to be at the heart of British SF to realise exactly how much he contributed to so many projects to do with SF in both its written and cinematic forms.
 'Master' because he did so much from running the national SF Eastercon to involvement in regional and local SF groups.
 One of that extremely rare breed, a true SMOF.
 He is hugely missed.
 See 'In memoriam Harry Nadler'.
-That the Festival of Fantastic Films continued, long after his passing through to 2019, is a testimony to Harry's contribution to British fandom.
+That the Festival of Fantastic Films continued, long after his passing through to the present (which since 2021 has been run by Harry's god-daughter), is a testimony to Harry's contribution to British fandom.

 Charles Partington worked alongside school friend Harry Nadler.
 With Harry he was involved in running Eastercons of yore.
 Other than his work with Harry, he was a co-founder of the Manchester-based Savoy Books publishing house and helped set up (with Dave Britton) Manchester's former 'House on the Borderland' bookshop (in Port Street).
 Of particular SFnal note, Charles and Dave together published James Cawthorn's graphic interpretation of Michael Moorcock's Stormbringer (the first Savoy book).
 Shortly after Stormbringer appeared, Charles left the company to start up in business partnership with Harry.
 In addition to the Alien fanzine and Alien Worlds semiprozine (see Harry Nadler above), Charles' semi-prozine, irregularly produced in the 1970s and 1980s, was literally Something Else.
 Charles was made a Knight of Saint Fantony in 1967 at Briscon, that year's British Eastercon.
 With Harry, he roughly printed, free of charge, the first edition (1987) of SF² Concatenation and so played a pivotal role in getting us going.
 (Any blame attached to SF² Concat goes to Charles.)
 Charles also worked with a couple of team members on publications for the 1980s series of BECCON British SF conventions (see also Harry Nadler above).
 Of some computer gaming historical note, around this time Charles and Harry established Red Rat Software Ltd that devised and published approximately thirty 8-bit, 16-bit and IBM PC compatible computer games at the very start of the software games industry.
 (Its games included a Tilt d'Or prize in 1992 for Best Puzzle Game.)
 These days Charles is better known as a writer of fantasy (among other genres) who has had numerous short stories published in magazines and anthologies, and is currently seeking to break in to novels.
 Charles sadly passed in 2022 -- tribute here.